coryalder/usb-c-tester-case/readme.md

 Once the board is in place, slide the plexyglass/acrylic top panel in from the front end.

 If you have a screw hole / screw tower, screw it in and pray it doesn't snap off! :)

+# Fusion 360 project files

+If you want the original fusion 360 project, shoot me a message and I can share it with you - it's parametric and pretty modifyable.